arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 The example code shown above creates a Bluetooth® Low Energy service and characteristics according to the [BLE standard](https://btprodspecificationrefs.blob.core.windows.net/assigned-numbers/Assigned%20Number%20Types/Assigned_Numbers.pdf) for transmitting a battery percentage value read by Nicla Sense ME power management IC.

-- The code begins by importing all the necessary libraries and defining the Bluetooth® Low Energy service and characteristic for a battery level application.
+- The code begins by importing all the necessary libraries and defining the Bluetooth® Low Energy service and characteristics for a battery-level application.

   |         **Description**        |       **ID**       |